Outline of the remuneration structure for Directors and managers

 Remuneration of Mediobanca’s CEO and General Manager

-The incentivization curve is structured so that the quantitative/financial objectives being met triggers the payment of a variable component, which is calculated as follows:
+The incentivization curve is structured so that the overall objectives being met triggers the payment of a variable component, which is structured as follows: 85% of the fixed annual salary if the financial and non-financial targets are met, and 100% in the event of outperformance in both:

 Read more LTI 2023-2026